PALPU/mobile-flash-cards-final/README.md

 - Use an Android Emulator to run the app:

-yarn commands:
+yarn commands: [Emulator should be configured]

 - 'yarn android' [will create the bundle]
-- 'yarn start' [starts the app]
+- 'yarn start' [starts the app ]

 ## APP Sections: